NashBean/UTF-8_Vector/README.md

 # C Like structures: iBS::u8char, iBS::u8str, iBS::u8text
 # With iBS::u8str.str() function that returns a std::string

+*Used as BatA version for adding new fetures*
+Release Version has been moved and renamed to UTF-8_String.h.
+Link to current version: https://github.com/iBeanSoftware/iBS_LIB/blob/master/UTF-8_String.h

 Is a UTF-8 Formatted cross-platform CharT, string, or text in C++.
 Include 64 bit int formatted version of the above.